Semi-parametric Bernstein-von Mises in Linear Inverse Problems: Introduction

-We present the semiparametric setting and our main Theorem \ref{thm: main} in Section \ref{sec:result} and give examples of Gaussian process priors for which it can be applied in Section \ref{sec: ex}.
-In Section \ref{sec:simulations}, we experimentally assess the result of the theorem by providing a Metropolis Hastings algorithm for sampling from an approximation of the marginal posterior for $\theta$.
-The proof of Theorem \ref{thm: main} is given in Section \ref{sec: proof}.
+We present the semi-parametric setting and a general BvM theorem for our setting, along with two corollaries in Section~\ref{sec:result}.
+Next we give example applications in Section~\ref{sec:applications}, and specific priors in Section~\ref{sec:priors}.
+In Section~\ref{sec:simulations}, we numerically illustrate our results, using a Metropolis-Hastings scheme for sampling from the marginal posterior for $\theta$.
+Some proofs are given in Section~\ref{sec: proof}.